noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

   - ARIA: accessible rich internet applications; set of attributes that define ways to make web content and applications more accessible to people with disabilities

 ## WCAG: quick reference
+	- link in `specs and stuff` for more information on this section

 ### principle 1: perceivable
 	- information and user interface components must be presentable to users in ways they can perceive